Intracellular Measurement-Informed Multiscale Modeling for Scalable iPSC Manufacturing: Acknowledgments

 \section{Acknowledgments}

-\begin{sloppypar} This research was supported by the National Institute of Standards and Technology (Grant Nos.~70NANB21H086, 70NANB17H002), the National Science Foundation (Grant CAREER CMMI-2442970), and the National Institutes of Health (NIH) through the SBIR program (Grant No.~2R44AT010840-02A1).
-The authors thank Nareg Ohannesian for his contributions to TPE redox data collection and analysis. \end{sloppypar}
+\begin{sloppypar} This research was supported by the National Institute of Standards and Technology (Grant Nos.~70NANB21H086, 70NANB17H002, 70NANB24H293), the National Science Foundation (Grant CAREER CMMI-2442970), and the National Institutes of Health (NIH) through the SBIR program (Grant No.~2R44AT010840-02A1).
+The authors thank Nareg Ohannesian for his contributions to TPE redox data collection and analysis. {The authors also thank Dustin Chang (Agilent Technologies, USA) for valuable discussions and technical support related to the experimental equipment.} \end{sloppypar}